vladimir-tutin/Plex-Auto-Collections/README.md

 ## Collections

 Each collection is defined by the mapping name which becomes the name of the Plex collection.
-Additionally, there are eleven attributes you can set for each collection:
+Additionally, there are many different attributes you can set for each collection:
 - [List Type (required)](#list-type-collection-attribute)
 - [Subfilters (optional)](#subfilters-collection-attribute)
 - [Sync Mode (optional)](#sync-mode-collection-attribute)